-{ Due to the fact that alteration of stage 2 sample size only does not change the covariance structure of $\widetilde{\boldsymbol{T}}_2$ from $\boldsymbol{T}_2$, the familywise type I error is strictly protected under the rejection region $\max(\widetilde{\boldsymbol{T}})>U_\alpha$.} From the perspective of the conditional error approach \citep{muller_2004}, regardless of the observed stage 1 outcome, the conditional familywise type I error of the adaptive test always matches the conditional error of the non-adaptive test.
+Due to the fact that alteration of stage 2 sample size only does not change the correlation structure of $\widetilde{\boldsymbol{T}}_2$ from $\boldsymbol{T}_2$, the familywise type I error is strictly protected under the rejection region $\max(\widetilde{\boldsymbol{T}})>u_\alpha$.
+From the perspective of the conditional error approach \citep{muller_2004}, regardless of the observed stage 1 outcome, the conditional familywise type I error of the adaptive test always matches the conditional error of the non-adaptive test.

-Next, we turn to the computation of conditional power for stage 2 sample size re-assessment in multiple testing situation.
+Next, we turn to the computation of CP for stage 2 sample size re-assessment in multiple testing situation.
 The treatment effect size with respect to the contrast matrix is denoted by $\boldsymbol{\delta}=\boldsymbol{C}\boldsymbol{\mu}$.
-Subsequently, the condition power is formulated by the following formula
+Subsequently, the CP is formulated by the following formula

-where $\Psi_{n_2,\boldsymbol{\delta}}$ is {the equicoordinate CDF (probability of all entries of a random vector less than or equal to a common value) of the distribution of $\widetilde{\boldsymbol{T}}\mid\boldsymbol{Y}^{(1)}$ under the assumed alternative hypothesis, which follows multivariate normal distribution with mean vector
+where $\Psi_{n_2,\boldsymbol{\delta}}$ is the equicoordinate CDF (probability of all entries of a random vector less than or equal to a common value) of the distribution of $\widetilde{\boldsymbol{T}}\mid\boldsymbol{Y}^{(1)}$ under the assumed alternative hypothesis, which follows multivariate normal distribution with mean vector